COMP SCI 2000NA - Computer Systems

 Assessment SummaryThe assessment will comprise four parts:

-Assessment DetailThe written exam is held in the end-of-semester exam period.
-The exam will test your understanding of the assignment, tutorial and lecture material.
+Assessment DetailThe written exam will test your understanding of the assignment, workshop and lecture material.

-All practical assignments requre you to write programs, which will be partly marked by an automatic testing script.
+All practical assignments require you to write programs, which will be partly marked by the Web Submission System.

 You are strongly encouraged to begin the exercises early, to allow time for seeking help when needed.
-In all practical assignments you will be required to submit a pdf of a log-book/journal that you maintain during your development of your solution to the assignment.
-This log-book is a vital part of your assessment - a lack of a log-book with a narrative of your development process will result in a mark of zero for the assignment.
+In all practical assignments you will be required to use a logbook that you maintain during your development of your solution to the assignment.
+This logbook is a vital part of your assessment - a lack of a log-book with a narrative of your development process will result in a mark of zero for the assignment.
+A link to the logbook is available in the Web Submission System on the "View Feedback" tab of each practical assignment.

-Assignment 1 - Due before second intensive - Hardware Introduction 7.5%
+Assignment 1 - Due before second intensive - Hardware Simulation 7.5%

-Assignment 2 - Due before third intensive - Sequential Logic 7.5%
+Assignment 2 - Due before third intensive - Hardware Simulation 7.5%

-Assignment 3 - Due before fourth intensive - Machine Language Programming 7.5%
+Assignment 3 - Due before fourth intensive - Programming 7.5%

-Assignment 4 - Due after fourth intensive - Assembler Implementation 7.5%
+Assignment 4 - Due after fourth intensive - Programming 7.5%

 If you hand in your work late, your mark may be capped, based on how many days late it is, as follows: